RamBrodett/MacOS_Icons/README.md

-## This is an SLATE GRAY THEME Icon Repository
+## This is a SLATE GRAY THEME Icon Repository

 current available icons i created are for:
 - Messenger